butaixianran/Blender-Auto-Dance-Camera/README.md

 There are tons of free tools for this.
 For example:
 [https://github.com/Anjok07/ultimatevocalremovergui](https://github.com/Anjok07/ultimatevocalremovergui)

-Notice that, an AI audio tool like this, its file size will be more than 3GB.
+Be aware of that, an AI audio tool like this, its file size will be more than 3GB.
 It's your choice.

 After you get vocal and music seperated from the song, which one should you use in audio_beat?